Heavy Metals Profile II Urine Test

 Lead can be found in a number of industrial products such as paint, ceramics, plastics, insecticides and batteries.
 Lead exposure is also a common concern for customers or employees of firing ranges due to the higher concentration of lead dust in these areas.
 Urine testing is the preferred method for monitoring chronic lead poisoning and treatment monitoring.

-Mercury exposure can occur in industrial setting such as those which involve the burning of coal or from the consumption of certain products such as fish and shellfish.
+Mercury exposure can occur in industrial settings such as those which involve the burning of coal or from the consumption of certain products such as fish and shellfish.
 Urine testing is more accurate at detecting inorganic mercury from occupational exposure.
-For organic mercury such as that found is seafood, a blood test is more accurate.
+For organic mercury such as that found in seafood, a blood test is more accurate.